bgoonz/UsefulResourceRepo2.0/_BACKUPS/my-gists/by-extension/md/postgres-setup.md

     chmod go-rw ~/.pgpass

 You can confirm that only you have read/write permission by typing `ls -al ~/.pgpass`.
-That should return output that looks like this, **with your Ubuntu user name instead of "appacademy".**
+That should return output that looks like this, **with your Ubuntu user name instead of "Lambda".**

-    -rw------- 1 appacademy appacademy 37 Mar 28 21:20 /home/appacademy/.pgpass
+    -rw------- 1 Lambda Lambda 37 Mar 28 21:20 /home/Lambda/.pgpass

 Now, try connecting to PostreSQL by typing `psql postgres`.
 Because you added the alias to your startup script, and because you created your **.pgpass** file, it should now connect without prompting you for any credentials!
 Type `\q` and press Enter to exit the PostgreSQL command line client.